Overview

 -

-Vibrant faculty.Our energetic community of scholars mentors graduate students and teaches a wide range of classes in literature and writing.
+Vibrant faculty.Our energetic professors teach a wide range of classes in literature and writing while closely mentoring graduate students.
 They are active researchers, writers, and scholars.
-Graduate seminars are small with a strong interdisciplinary, multicultural focus.

 -

-- All qualified, full-time students are considered for graduate assistantships, which include a full tuition waiver and stipend.
+- All qualified, full-time students are considered for graduate assistantships, which include a full tuition waiver (9 credits) and an additional stipend.
+They are also considered for a department scholarship in addition to this funding

 - Most UToledo master’s English students get valuable teaching experience by working as teaching assistants in the composition program.